nealmcfee-aws/aws-deepracer-workshop-docs/content/400-level-workshop/evaluation.md

 After training your model using multiple rollouts you can evaluate the current state of the training by using an evaluation simulation.
 When evaluating your model only a single AWS RoboMaker Simulation Job will be created as opposed to multiple Simulation Jobs if you created multiple rollouts.
-Additionally, you have the opportunity to add customized labels to the media overlay for the simulation.
+Additionally, you have the opportunity to add custom labels to the media overlay for the simulation.

 ### Set the AWS RoboMaker Simulation Job parameters and start the evaluation Simulation Job